valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 ### Connector

 Connectors are Valtimo configurable components that can be used to connect to external systems.
-This module provides a framework to create, configure and use connectors.
+This module provides a framework to create, configure, and use connectors.
 Certain Valtimo modules include their own connectors that become available automatically for configuration when starting a Valtimo instance.

 ### Contract